avisjrjr/conspiracygoose/README.md

 - Follow profiles

 ## Shoutouts!
-- Of course to the instructors, where would I be if it weren't for you.
+- Of course to the instructors, where would I be if it weren't for you?
 And David Stinson, thanks for the help with CSS 😘
 - Everyone who I used a picture for.
 - What the dog doing?
 - Always TA Squad, don't think I forgot about you ❤️
+- Ziggy, Big Nick, Pastor Cuff, Don Cheech, Bo, CamRON, the young man Blake

 ## About Me
 ### Avis L. Nesbitt Jr